eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 as well as on the information registered and published in the PID Provider Trusted List or Attestation Provider Trusted List, can be found in [Topic 31](./annexes/annex-2/annex-2-high-level-requirements.md#a2331-topic-31---pid-provider-wallet-provider-attestation-provider-and-access-certificate-authority-notification-and-publication).

-#### 6.3.3 PID Provider or Attestation Provider suspension or withdrawal
+#### 6.3.3 PID Provider's or Attestation Provider's registration suspension or cancellation

-Under specific conditions, a Trusted List Provider may decide to suspend or withdraw a registered PID Provider or Attestation Provider.
-The conditions for this will be specified by each Trusted List Provider.
+Under specific conditions, a Registrar may decide to suspend or cancel registration of a PID Provider or Attestation Provider.
+The conditions for this will be specified by each Registrar.

-Suspension or withdrawal implies that the PID Provider or Attestation Provider access certificates are revoked.
+Suspension or cancellation implies that the PID Provider or Attestation Provider access certificates are revoked.
 As a result, the PID Provider or Attestation Provider will no longer be able to issue PIDs or attestations to Wallet Units.

-For a PID Provider, QEAA Provider or PuB-EAA Provider, suspension or withdrawal also implies that its status in the respective Trusted List will be changed to Invalid.
-As a result, Relying Parties will no longer trust PIDs or attestations issued by the suspended or withdrawn Provider.
-For non-qualified EAA Providers, the applicable Rulebook (see [Topic 12](./annexes/annex-2/annex-2-high-level-requirements.md#a2312-topic-12---attestation-rulebooks)) may define additional mechanisms ensuring that Relying Parties will no longer trust the trust anchors of EAA Providers that have been suspended or withdrawn.
+For a PID Provider, QEAA Provider or PuB-EAA Provider, suspension or cancellation also implies that its status in the respective Trusted List will be changed to Invalid.
+As a result, Relying Parties will no longer trust PIDs or attestations issued by the Provider with suspended or cancelled registration.
+For non-qualified EAA Providers, the applicable Rulebook (see [Topic 12](./annexes/annex-2/annex-2-high-level-requirements.md#a2312-topic-12---attestation-rulebooks)) may define additional mechanisms ensuring that Relying Parties will no longer trust the trust anchors of EAA Providers of which registration was suspended or cancelled.

-When a Trusted List Provider suspends or withdraws a PID Provider or Attestation Provider, the PID Provider or Attestation Provider revokes all of their PIDs or attestations as described in [Section 6.6.3.7](#6637-relying-party-verifies-that-the-pid-or-attestation-is-not-revoked).
+When a Registrar suspends or cancels registration of a PID Provider or Attestation Provider, the PID Provider or Attestation Provider revokes all of their PIDs or attestations as described in [Section 6.6.3.7](#6637-relying-party-verifies-that-the-pid-or-attestation-is-not-revoked).